Skip to main content

 A Pastor's Take on Project 2025

-It's getting close to the 2024 elections and I'm tired already.
+It's getting close to the 2024 elections and I'm tired.
 American society seems to be crumbling, and I feel that regardless of how things play out, it's going "to get real."
 But nevertheless, it's time for me to speak out on Project 2025.
 I have tried for months to read the document because I want to be informed.
 But there is not enough blood pressure medicine in the world to allow me to read it all.
-It boils my blood, and I would argue it should most Christian's as well.
-When you go to their website it opens with "Project 2025 is a historic movement, brought together by over 100 respected organizations from across the conservative movement, to take down the Deep State and return the government to the people."
+It boils my blood, and I argue it should most Christian's as well.
+When you go to the Project 2025 website it opens with "Project 2025 is a historic movement, brought together by over 100 respected organizations from across the conservative movement, to take down the Deep State and return the government to the people."
 What is the Deep State?
 As far as I know there is no Deep State but let's scare people into thinking there is.
 Who are these 100 respected organizations?
-They are organizations like the American Family Association, Family Policy
+They are organizations like the American Family Association, Family Policy All

 Recent posts